simonjarr/2D-Raycasting/README.md

 # 2D-Raycasting
-2D Raycasting using Python and Tkinter
+2D Raycasting using Python and Tkinter, pretty self-explanatory.